 But I have one son who takes the cake not only for his dramatics, but for the quality of his dramatics.
 This is a child who once got banned from the St. Croix River by a lifeguard for repeatedly pretending to drown.
 Not only did he put on an attention grabbing show of the process of going under – he practiced holding his breath so that he could stay under long enough to make everyone think that maybe he really had drown in 3 feet of water.
 “To make it more realistic,” he explained.
 I had already removed him from the water twice for this show and was getting ready to pack us up and leave when the lifeguard saved me the trouble of being the heavy.
 The boy thought we were just being a bunch of stick-in-the-muds.

 For years this child screamed like his leg had just been cut off each time he bumped himself.
 The stress of repeated shriek induced heart-attacks contributed to my husband having some sort of breakdown of his own, I’m sure.
 I knew that punishing or seriously reprimanding him for his over-the-top behavior meant starting a new drama series titled, “help – I’m scarred for life because my mother is unfair to me.
 It really did hurt that bad.”
 I tried being non-reactive.
 I tried matching the drama and making a big deal out of it.
 I would have complimented him any time he bumped himself and didn’t freak out, but that never happened in my presence.

-Finally I couldn’t take it anymore and said, “you know, I think you’re being a big baby about this.”
+Finally I couldn’t take it anymore and just went for the shame jugular; “you know, I think you’re being a big baby about this.”